Spymonkey Music, Clown & Comedy, Brighton

-Led by Toby Park, jt artistic director & musical director Spymonkey
+Led by Toby Park, joint Artistic Director & Musical Director Spymonkey

-To be put on the waiting list please fill out this online booking form.
+To apply please fill out this online booking form: https://www.spymonkey.co.uk/wordpress/brighton-music-application/

 In this 5 day workshop we will explore how Spymonkey use music to lead us into unique and totally original comedic territory.
 We will explore Pleasure: the clown’s pleasure of being ridiculous on stage, the generous pleasure of playing with our friends, the pleasure of performing music together, the pleasure of pursuing grand ambitions, of unlikely choices, of aiming high, of making terrible mistakes and failing woefully!
 The pleasure of making an audience laugh their socks off.